- February 1, 2015

 - Timing and manner of paying bonuses to key people

 - Compensation agreements

-Extra Credit: Take all your research, documentation and reasoning and add it to your corporate minutes.
+Extra Credit: Take all your research, documentation, and reasoning and add it to your corporate minutes.
 This will add an additional layer of defensibility to your Reasonable Compensation figure should it be challenged.
-(This tip shared with us by a retired IRS examiner with 30+ years’ service.)
+(This tip was shared with us by a retired IRS examiner with 30+ years’ service.)

 Or, let RCReports make this both simple and easy.
 We take all IRS & Court guidelines into consideration and provide sample language for your corporate minutes.
 The online interview takes your client only about 20 minutes.
 Results are available immediately and editable for 30 days.